tblxio/tech-radar/docs/data/testing-library/testing-library.md

 # Testing Library

-We use [Testing Library](https://testing-library.com) as a solution for testing React components.
+We use <a href="https://testing-library.com" target="_blank">Testing Library</a> as a solution for testing React components.
 It provides light utility functions on top of react-dom in a way that encourages better testing practices.